mikepan/GameEngineBook/text/05-Graphics.md

 <img alt="Oil barrel models without and with textures applied" src="../figures/Chapter5/Fig05-04.jpg" width="50%" align="right">

 Once the modeling is done, materials and textures, which add visual fidelity, can be applied to the mesh.
 Using a combination of materials and textures, you can define surface characteristics such as color, shininess, bumpiness, and transparency.
-Figure 5.4 illustrates the difference between a non-textured model and a fully textured model.
 Textures also allow you to "bake" certain effects, such as complex light maps and shadows, onto the object, because these effects would otherwise take too long to compute in real time.
 Due to the importance of materials and textures, a large portion of this chapter will focus on materials and textures.
 (For a more in-depth discussion on texture baking, refer to Chapter 8.)

 The Blender game engine implements a subset with some overlapping of all the features found in the regular Blender.
 Not all options available to the Blender internal renderer are available in the game engine; many advanced graphics features are simply too slow to be implemented in real time.
 But as you will soon find out, even some of the complex effects like reflection, soft shadows, and ambient occlusion can all be approximated in the game engine using clever tricks on modern graphic cards.

 ## Lights

 Lighting not only sets the overall tone of the scene, but it also helps highlight certain details while hiding others.
-Older games cannot afford to use dynamic lighting for performance reasons, so they often employ precomputed static lighting, which is faster to render, but does not have the flexibility that dynamic lighting offers (such as swinging bathroom lights that cast moving shadows).
+Older hardware or mobile devices cannot afford to use dynamic lighting for performance reasons, so they often employ precomputed static lighting, which is faster to render, but does not have the flexibility that dynamic lighting offers (such as swinging bathroom lights that cast moving shadows).

-In fact, without lighting, the virtual world you create would be pitch black, like Figure 5.5.
+In fact, without lighting, the virtual world you create would be pitch black.

 ![The effect of lighting on an object.](..\figures\Chapter5\Fig05-05.png)